m0loch/endless-runner-js/README.md

 ## Work that still needs to be done
 1. implement actual states for the character
-2. randomized generation of upcoming terrain
+2. refine random generation of upcoming terrain
 3. controls and balancing
     + is the jump high enough?
     + is the speed correct?